If you find that you have a lot of data to enter on your spreadsheet, it may be a good…Read more

 If you find that you have a lot of data to enter on your spreadsheet, it may be a good idea to create a drop down list to allow your users to enter data more easily.
 Having a drop down list will allow you choose from a set number of entries, so saving time.
 The cell that features the list will have a small arrow that when clicked will bring up the data options.

-Start by creating your list by in a column of cells, for example A1:A4.
-But you are not restricted to entering the data in columns, you can also enter your list in a row, such as A1:D1.
+Create your list by in a column of cells, for example A1:A4.
+You are not restricted to entering the data in columns, you can also enter your list in a row, such as A1:D1.

-On the ribbon, click the Data tab and then click the Data Validation button to bring up the dialogue box.
+Click the Data tab & then click the Data Validation button to bring up the dialogue box.

 From the Allow options drop down list, choose List.